Anequit/win-optimizer/README.md

 3. Copy and paste either the id or the name into `software.txt`.

-4. Reopen the tool it will now use the software listed in `software.txt` instead of the defaults.
+4. Reopen the tool and now it will now use the software listed in `software.txt` instead of the defaults.

 *Note: If the software you want to include has a duplicate name in winget, then use the id instead.*